 - allocating funding to parties for election broadcasting

 - publishing timely and accurate election results.

-The next general elections are in 2020 and 2023.
+The next general election is in 2023.
 We run referendums and by-elections when required.

 Registering voters and maintaining electoral rolls